thinktandem/thinktandem.io/src/content/articles/digital-agency-onboarding-with-kalabox.md

 ## Reality Check: Too many files for our virtual machine to keep track of

-The Drupal community has contributed so many awesome modules to enhanace our websites, but with great power comes great responsibility.
+The Drupal community has contributed so many awesome modules to enhanace our websites, but like Uncle Ben said

+> "with great power comes great responsibility."

 By default, Kalabox will synchronize all code files from your virtual machine to your local shared files directory (one splendid file at a time).
 Let me repeat that... by default, each file in your virtual machine will be replicated into your local shared files directory.

+[add picture of retro hypnosis art here]

-Every time a change is made to 1 of those files, Unison, Virtual Box and Kalabox play fun little game called "WTF just changed" and then begins to scan each file in our repo to account for all possible changes.
+Every time a change is made to 1 of those files, Unison, Virtual Box and Kalabox play fun little game called "WTF just happned" and then begins to scan each file in our repo to account for all possible changes.
 For anyone else using Drupal Commerce that can mean over 15 modules alone with a vanilla install, not to mention the other 20 contributed modules and the handful of custom modules you created.
 You also have all of Drupal Core, Librararies, etc. This can lead to hundreds if not thousands of files for our app to keep track of.
 At one point in time, I made a change to code on my local machine and waited over 3 minutes for the change to appear in my local Kalabox app web browser (this included multiple refreshes and cach clearing from GUI and Drush).
 Turns out I was not alone and Kalabox team has taken careful consideration to eleviate these pain points that will come from any virtualized development enviroment.

 ### Pro Tip

 * Fortunately we can tune Kalabox to not only look for changes in certain file paths, but also exclude certain files such as those used by front end development tools such as /node_modules/ in our theme directory
-* Simply edit your app's 'kalabox.yml' - lookk for the 'sharing' section and edit these lines
+* Simply edit your app's 'kalabox.yml' - look for the 'sharing' section and edit these lines

 <pre><code class="language-bash">
 sharing: